tomsasani/bxd_mutator_manuscript/README.md

 |__py_scripts                           # all of the `python` scripts called by `snakemake` rules
 |__R_scripts                            # all of the `R` scripts called by `snakemake` rules
 |__Rqtl_data                            # data used by R/qtl2 for QTL mapping
-|__data                                 # raw data files output by the `identify_singletons.smk` pipeline, plus third-party datasets
+|__data                                 # raw singleton data files, plus third-party datasets
 |__tests                                # `pytest` tests for various utility functions
 |__figure_generation.yaml               # YAML file containing all of the dependencies required to generate figures
-|__singleton_calling.yaml               # YAML file containing all of the dependencies required to call singletons
 |__generate_figures.smk                 # main `snakemake` pipeline that generates main and supplementary figures
-|__identify_singletons.smk              # main `snakemake` pipeline that identifies singletons using the BXD VCF
-|__singleton_calling_hpc_config.json    # JSON config file template for running pipelines on cluster like SGE
 ```
 ## Usage for generating manuscript figures using precomputed data

-If you'd rather not spend the time (and compute) needed to generate all of the singleton data from scratch, I've included the output of `identify_singletons.smk` in the `data/` directory.
-The command-line instructions below will reproduce all but one or two figures in the manuscript (like Supp.
-Fig. 1), which were created by hand in Illustrator.
+All of the BXD singleton data (in addition to relevant third-party data) are included in the `data/` directory.
+The command-line instructions below will reproduce all of the main figures in the paper using these data.

 #### What steps are involved?

-1) Annotate singletons and fixed variants with various metadata.
+1) Annotate singletons with various metadata.
 2) Construct "tidy" dataframes containing summary information about mutation rates and spectra in each BXD.
 3) Perform QTL scans for phenotypes related to the mutation rate.
 4) Make plots.